lemgandi/BuzzWire/README.md

-Buzzwire Timed
+# Buzzwire Timed
-===

 This is an Arduino version of the old chestnut Buzz Wire game.
 Players must navigate a loop of wire over a larger wire loop without touching the two together.

-This version uses the Velleman VMA203 LCD/button shield to make the game a tad more Interesting.
-The VMA203 is available at retail electronics stores (Fry's and Micro Center) and also on line for about $10.
-It features an LCD with 2 lines of 16 characters each and six push buttons.
+This code uses an Arduino LCD/button shield to make the game a tad more Interesting.
+These popular devices are often available at retail electronics stores (Fry's and Micro Center both carry them) and on line for between $10 and $20.
+Velleman makes one (VMA203) as does OSEPP (16x2SHD-01) and Sparkfun (DEV-13293).
+I've tested this code on the Velleman and the OSEPP shields, but I haven't obtained a Sparkfun shield.
+Adafruit makes a shield which may be similar, but from their description it may not work with this code.
+It's also significantly more expensive than the other three.
+All of these shields feature an LCD with 2 lines of 16 characters each and six push buttons.
 Five of them are helpfully labeled (Up/Down,Right/Left, and Select).
 The sixth is labeled "Rst" and is tied to the reset pin of the Arduino beneath the shield.
-For about $20, you can be the proud owner of a tiny computer, complete with display and control buttons.
+For less than $30, you can be the proud owner of a tiny computer, complete with a display, control buttons, and 11 I/O lines.

 This BuzzWire game has three modes: Timed, Challenge, and Tournament.
+- Timed mode
-- Timed mode: the timer simply counts up by seconds as you navigate the game.
+  - The timer counts up by seconds as you navigate the game.
+- Challenge mode
-- Challenge mode: you set a time and the timer counts down; you must reach the end of the game before it hits 0.
+  - You set a time and the timer counts down; you must finish your run before it hits 0.
+- Tournament mode
-- Tournament mode: the timer counts up for the first run, but in subsequent runs the timer is set to the time you took on the last run, which you must beat in order to win the game.
+  - The timer counts up for the first run, but in subsequent runs the timer counts down from the time you took for the last run.

-Select the mode with the
-up/down buttons on the VMA203.
-To change modes, hit the &lt;reset&gt;
+Select the mode with the Up/Down/Left/Right/Select buttons on the VMA203.
+To change modes, hit the &lt;reset&gt; button.
+Use Up/Down/Left/Right/Select to change the time value in Challenge mode.
-button.

-Press the &lt;down&gt; button on the initial display, then use Up/Down/Select to choose the game you prefer.
-All games start when you touch the wire loop to the start pin and end when you touch the wire loop to the finish pin.
+All games start when you touch the wire loop to the start pin.
+Win when you touch the wire loop to the finish pin within the time limit.
+Lose by running out of time or by touching the wire loop to the big wire loop.

-# Pins Used
+## Pins Used

-The VMA203 uses most of the Digital pins on the Arduino, as well as the first Analog pin (pin 15, AKA A0)
-BuzzWire itself uses the following pins:
+These shields use most of the Digital pins on the Arduino, as well as the first Analog pin (pin 15, AKA A0) BuzzWire itself uses the following pins:

 - Pin 16 ( A2)
   - Connects to a nail at the start of the big loop.
 Touch this with the wand to start or restart the game.